 In his role on Protein Production Technology International, Williams will be guiding the editorial team with an insider’s knowledge of more than three decades in food, more recently spearheading a successful plant-based brand.
 He is excited by the opportunity and especially by some of the innovations that will be featured as we move into a new era in food production.
 “I think we will see more whole cuts such as steak, joints, etc,” he predicts.
 “I think we will also see more added value, flavor options and complete meal solutions that support customer choice and innovate within this category.
 And lastly, I think more ‘ready-to-eat’ options are needed and the development of great-tasting products such as sliced cooked ‘meats’.”

-The other seven members of the Board will be introduced to you all in the coming days.
+The other eight members of the Board will be introduced to you all in the coming weeks.
 For now, welcome to the team Karl!

 If you have any questions or would like to get in touch with us, please email firstname.lastname@example.org